-Actually, whenever you see a protagonist survive at the end of a movie (or anyone for that matter), it's pretty awesome, considering the franchise's iconic Anyone Can Die complex.
+- Actually, whenever you see a protagonist survive at the end of a movie (or anyone for that matter), it's pretty awesome, considering the franchise's iconic Anyone Can Die complex.

 - Jigsaw asking Matthews for a glass of water.
 The delivery is just brilliant.

-John: I don't intend to mock you, Officer, but I'm a cancer patient.
+Matthews: I swear, if I don't see my son, I'll rip your fucking head off!John: I don't intend to mock you, Officer, but I'm a cancer patient.
 How could you possibly put me in more pain than I'm already in?